Cheapest Way to Ship Pet Food

 Most pet food shipments are priced by a mix of weight, package size, and destination zone.
 Even small packaging changes can move you into a lower pricing tier.

-The best way to avoid overpaying is to standardize a few package sizes and test rates weekly.
+The best way to avoid overpaying is to standardize a few package sizes and test rates on every order.
 That gives you a repeatable process as order volume grows.
+With the 2026 increases now baked into retail pricing, the cost of guessing wrong is higher than it was a year ago.

-• Keep package dimensions as tight as safely possible to reduce dimensional pricing risk.
+- Keep package dimensions as tight as safely possible to reduce dimensional pricing risk.

-• Use historical order data to define your top three package profiles and pre-price them.
+- Use your last 30 days of orders to define your top three package profiles and pre-price each one.

 Scaling a Reliable Pet Food Shipping Workflow